lucia-auth/lucia/documentation/src/pages/oauth/start-here/getting-started.md

 };
 ```

 Alternatively, you can embed the url from `getAuthorizationUrl()` inside an anchor tag.
 However, keep in mind while sending the result of `getAuthorizationUrl()` to the client is fine, **the provider oauth instance (`providerAuth`) should only be inside a server context**.
+You can also store the `state` in localstorage if you want to handle OAuth in the client (though handling in the server is recommended).

 ```svelte
 <a href={providerAuthorizationUrl}>Sign in with provider</a>
 ```

-Make sure to store the `state` to the user/browser so it can be used to validate callbacks from the OAuth provider (preferably as httpOnly cookie).

 ## Handle callback